 Fun fact: The most widespread bamboo

 The line between tropical and temperate bamboo, as we’ve seen, is not always perfectly sharp.
 Genus Chusquea, for example, grows throughout Central and South America.
-A New World clumper, it has the widest distribution of any bamboo, in terms of both latitude and altitude.
-You can find members of this genera from 47°S in southern Chile to 24°N in Sonora, Mexico, and from sea level up to 4000+ meters.
+A New World clumper, it has the widest distribution of any bamboo genus, in terms of both latitude and altitude.
+You can find members of this genus from 47°S in southern Chile to 24°N in Sonora, Mexico, and from sea level up to 4,000+ meters.

 Bamboo by continent and country